“Your Most Unhappy Customers are Your Greatest Source of Learning”

 - What did you like or dislike about your recent chat session?

 Apart from these questions, you can also brainstorm your own depending on your business model and customer service goals.

 Start Improving Customer Service, One Step at a Time

 - Post chat survey is the last window visible to the customer before they leave your website.
 Coming up with a professional looking post chat window is instrumental or else, the likelihood of receiving a feedback decreases.
 Choose a live chat software that gives you the freedom to customize the post chat surveys.
 Experiment with colors,

-- Choose a live chat software that gives you the freedom to customize the post chat surveys.
+- Choose a live chat solution that gives you the freedom to customize the post chat surveys.
 Experiment with colors, texts, and logos; however, make sure they go along with background colors of your website.
-Choose a live chat software that allows you to record feedback via text, radio buttons,
+Choose a web chat software that allows you to record feedback via text, radio buttons,

 - Send the survey links to your internal teams and check out their responses on the design and other essential factors.
 Once you receive suggestions, implement the essential and eliminate the rest and then, you are Good to Go!

 Do you want a free Live Chat software?

 We have the #1 Online Live Chat Software for instant customer support 24x7